7 Days Itinerary for Vietnam: Everything You Need to Know

 Time to say goodbye to the charm of Hoi An.
 You’ll start by booking a cab via the Grab app for your trip to the airport.
 Expect to drop about $17 USD on the cab ride.
 It's worth it to sit back and relax while someone else handles the crazy traffic!

-Flight Details: The flight itself will whisk you away in just 1 hour and 45 minutes—perfect for a quick nap or planning your first meal in Saigon.
-These flights usually hover around $100 USD.
+Flight Details: The flight itself will take just 1 hour and 45 minutes—perfect for a quick nap or planning your first meal in Saigon.
+These flights usually cost around 100 USD

-The Grab ride from Ho Chi Minh City Airport to your hotel will set you back around $10 USD.
+The Grab ride from Ho Chi Minh City Airport to your hotel will cost around 10 USD.

 Lunch at Nhà Hàng Bến Dược Củ Chi

-Just a breezy 2-minute walk from your last stop, this spot is perfect for diving into some hearty Vietnamese flavors without breaking a sweat.
+Just a breezy 2-minute walk from your last stop, this spot is perfect for enjoying hearty Vietnamese flavours without a sweat.

 You can’t go wrong with the Vegetables with Sweet & Sour Sauce & Red Wine.
-This dish is a colorful medley of fresh veggies tossed in a delightful sauce that balances sweetness and tanginess.
-It will set you back about $10 USD
+This dish is a colourful medley of fresh veggies tossed in a delightful sauce that balances sweetness and tanginess.
+It will set you back about 10 USD

 War Remnants Museum: A Deep Dive into History

-The War Remnants Museum is a must-see for anyone keen on understanding Vietnam’s turbulent past.
+The War Remnants Museum is a must-see for anyone who understands Vietnam’s turbulent past.
 This museum dives deep into the Vietnam War, offering a candid look at its impacts on the country and its people.
 Expect to encounter everything from haunting photographs to military equipment, all curated to provoke thought and reflection.

 How to Get There: To make your way to the War Remnants Museum, rent a car for the day to navigate Ho Chi Minh City like a pro.
 It’s just an 8-minute Grab ride from your last stop.

-Entry Fee: A small fee of $1.70 USD gets you in—definitely worth it for the experience.
+Entry Fee: A small fee of USD 1.70 gets you in—worth it for the experience.

 Notre Dame Cathedral and Post Office

-A majestic structure that’s been a silent witness to history for nearly 900 years, this is a place that’s seen everything from royal coronations (Napoleon Bonaparte) to countless prayers whispered by locals.
+A majestic structure that’s been a silent witness to history for nearly 900 years, this place has seen everything from royal coronations (Napoleon Bonaparte) to countless prayers whispered by locals.

 The cathedral's architecture is a prime example of French colonial influence, and you can see how that legacy plays out in the culture around you.